concavegit/cv-assisted-origami/tech.md

 This method is simple and effective, though it requires the paper to be parallel to the camera as well as a specific rotation.

 ## The Simple and More Effective
+(Explanation of shear and rotation matrices for paper projection)